From percolation transition to Anderson localization in one-dimensional speckle potentials: Conclusion

 \section{Conclusion}

 In this work, we investigated both numerically and theoretically the classical-to-quantum crossover between the percolation transition and Anderson localization in a red-detuned speckle potential.
 This crossover is controlled by an effective Planck constant, $\hbar_\text{eff}$, defined as the ratio between the de Broglie wavelength and the disorder correlation length.
-We found that as the system departs from the classical limit $\hbar_\text{eff} = 0$, the characteristic algebraic divergence of the cluster length $\chi$ at the percolation threshold progressively evolves into a continuous localization length.
+We found that, as the system departs from the classical limit $\hbar_\text{eff} = 0$, the characteristic algebraic divergence of the cluster length $\chi$ at the percolation threshold progressively evolves into a continuous localization length.
 For small but finite $\hbar_\text{eff}$, the correlated and non-Gaussian nature of the speckle potential plays a crucial role, causing the standard DMPK description of Anderson localization in uncorrelated disorder to break down.
 Using a semi-classical approach, we developed a consistent theoretical description of the localization length in this regime, correctly interpolating with the classical limit.
-Just below the percolation threshold, we also identified the emergence of a bimodal transmission law typical of diffusive transport—usually absent in 1D models with uncorrelated Gaussian disorder.
+Below the percolation threshold, we also identified the emergence of a bimodal transmission distribution, usually absent in 1D models with uncorrelated Gaussian disorder, and which we associate with a diffusive motion of the particle quantum-mechanically transmitted and reflected near the potential maxima.
 We further provided an analytical derivation of this law within our semi-classical framework.
 Finally, we explored the global behavior of the localization length as $\hbar_\text{eff}$ is varied over several orders of magnitude, up to the deep quantum regime $\hbar_\text{eff} \gg 1$ where standard quantum perturbation theory becomes applicable.